JetBrains/kotlin-mobile-docs/topics/discover-kmm-project.md

 </tab>
 </tabs>

-Except this dependency, the Android application uses the Kotlin standard library (which is added by default) and some common Android dependencies:
+Except this dependency, the Android application uses the Kotlin standard library (which is added automatically) and some common Android dependencies:

 <tabs>
 <tab title="Groovy">